What Happens After Investing at All Time Highs?

 All-time highs are more common than you’d think: the S&P 500 has historically spent nearly 5% of its trading days making new all-time highs.
 That’s more than once a month!

-JP Morgan Did some research and found that all time highs tend to be better days to invest than the “average” day.
+JP Morgan did some research and found that all-time highs tend to be better days to invest than the “average” day.
 Why?
 One explanation might be that positive momentum is a difficult thing to derail.

-Finally, it’s worth considering how often the market grows.
-After all, companies continue to strive for profits year after year, and successful ones see earnings growth considerably over time.
-With that in mind, here’s the chart of nearly 100 years of market returns…
+Finally, it’s worth considering how the market grows.
+After all, companies continue to strive for more profits year after year.
+Coupled with inflation, the index has shown significant compounding of earnings over the past decade.